 Where to eat with kids

-When it comes to food, you know what your kids will and won’t eat.
+You know best what your kids will and won’t eat.
 You can bring your own food into the parks, but if you’re dining out you’ll want to check out the My Disney Experience app.

 You can look at menus and prices for quick-service and sit-down restaurants all over Disney World.
 Plus, certain restaurants let you order ahead in the app.